Got to Give It Up: Production

 The first recording session for "Got to Give It Up", originally titled "Dancing Lady", was on December 13, 1976.
 Influenced by Johnnie Taylor's hit "Disco Lady", Gaye was inspired to create his answer song to Taylor's hit.
 To help set up a "disco" atmosphere, Gaye hired Motown producer and engineer Art Stewart to oversee the song's production.
 Gaye and Stewart brought in several musicians and Gaye's friends, his brother Frankie, and girlfriend Janis Hunter to Marvin's Room, Gaye's recording studio complex.
-From December 14 to 17, 1976, Gaye performed the lead vocal track, instrumentation (which included Gaye, Fernando Harkness, Johnny McGhee, Frankie Beverly and Bugsy Wilcox and Funk Brother member Jack Ashford) and background vocals.
+From December 14 to 17, 1976, Gaye performed the lead vocal track, instrumentation (which included Gaye, Fernando Harkness, Johnny McGhee, Frankie Beverly and Bugsy Wilcox and The Funk Brothers member Jack Ashford) and background vocals.
 In the song, Gaye added background vocals from his brother and his girlfriend.
 During the second half of the song, the song introduces vocal layered doo-wop styled scatting from Gaye and produced a funk-influenced vamp.
 Fernando Harkness performs a tenor saxophone solo in the second half of the song.

 Gaye recorded his vocals on the first date of sessions, adding instrumentation on the following day, and then adding other effects in the latter two days, mixing it by January 1977.
 Influenced by the vocal chatter on his previous hit "What's Going On", Gaye decided to create a party scene outside the recording studio where different voices are heard either greeting each other or partying.
 Gaye is heard on the track greeting people and laughing while mingling in with the crowd.
 During the bridge, Gaye is heard yelling "Say Don!
 Hey man, I didn't know you was in here!"
 The "Don" later was confirmed as Soul Train host Don Cornelius, who was one of Gaye's close friends.
 Gaye overlapped the party sounds over and over, making a loop.
 In the second half of the song, Gaye sings mainly the initial title, "dancing lady" over and over while a saxophone is playing a solo.
 All the background vocals on the second part of the song were from Gaye.
 He also played percussion, bass keyboards and RMI synthesisers in the final fade of the song.
 In the second half, he can be heard playing on a glass bottle halfway filled with grapefruit juice.
 L.T.D. guitarist Johnny McGhee added guitar.
 McGhee and Frankie Beverly were the only non-bandmates featured on the song playing instruments.
 Beverly also added assorted percussion.